 Then, you can use the data generated from LinkedIn members who have interacted with the ad, much similar to other LinkedIn ads.

-After collecting this data, move them to your CRM where you can nurture them.
-This data also enables you to create matched audiences on LinkedIn and improve your campaign’s targeting and increase your conversions consequently.
+After collecting this data, move your leads’ data to your CRM, where you can nurture them.
+This data also enables you to create matched audiences on LinkedIn and improve your campaign’s targeting, and consequently increase your conversions.

 If your event doesn’t lead to a better return on investment, you need to optimize your goals.
 Also, you’ll want to set a new strategy or get help from lead management tools or event professionals to set matters right.